Birds' Head Haggadah

 The Birds' Head Haggadah (c.
-1300) is the oldest surviving illuminated Ashkenazi Passover Haggadah.
+1300) is the oldest surviving illuminated manuscript of an Ashkenazi Jewish Haggadah.
 The manuscript, produced in the Upper Rhine region of Southern Germany in the early 14th century, contains the full Hebrew text of the Haggadah, a ritual text recounting the story of Passover – the liberation of the Israelites from slavery in ancient Egypt – which is recited by participants at a Passover Seder.
 The text is executed in block calligraphy and accompanied by colorful illustrations of Jews performing the Seder practices and reenacting Jewish historical events.

 The Birds' Head Haggadah is so called because all Jewish men, women, and children depicted in the manuscript have human bodies with the faces and beaks of birds.
 Non-Jewish human faces and non-human faces (such as those of angels, the sun, and the moon) are blank or blurred.
 Numerous theories have been advanced to explain the unusual iconography, usually tied to Jewish aniconism.
 The Haggadah is in the possession of the Israel Museum in Jerusalem, where it is on permanent exhibition.

 Description

-A Haggadah is a ritual Jewish text containing prayers, hymns, Midrashic statements, and commentary on the story of Passover – the liberation of the Israelites from slavery in ancient Egypt.
-The Birds' Head is the oldest surviving illuminated Ashkenazi Passover Haggadah dated to the beginning of the 14th century, and is recited by participants at a Passover Seder.
-Illuminated manuscripts of the Haggadah began appearing in the 13th century, and printed Haggadahs began to be published in the 15th century.
+A Haggadah is a ritual Jewish text containing prayers, hymns, Midrashic statements, and commentary on the story of Passover – the liberation of the Israelites from slavery in ancient Egypt – and is recited by participants at a Passover Seder.
+The Birds' Head is the oldest surviving illuminated manuscript of an Ashkenazi Haggadah, dated to the beginning of the 14th century, Illuminated manuscripts of the Haggadah began appearing in the 13th century, and printed Haggadahs began to be published in the 15th century.

 The style and coloring of the figures reflects that of other illuminated manuscripts from the Upper Rhine region of Southern Germany in that era, perhaps from the vicinity of Würzburg, and the architectural backgrounds are sufficiently detailed to date and locate the manuscript.
 The Birds' Head Haggadah is believed to be the first illustrated Haggadah produced in its own binding, distinct from the Jewish prayer book.

 The manuscript measures 27 cm long by 18.2 cm wide.
 It is believed to have originally contained about 50 pages, gathered into five bindings of eight pages each and one binding of 10 pages.
 In its current condition, it contains 47 pages.